Bald Eagle

 3 Incredible Bald Eagle Facts!

-• One of the most amazing facts about the bald eagle is its remarkable vision.
-This bird can see four to five times as well as the typical human.
+• One of the most amazing facts about the bald eagle is its vision.
+This bird can see four to five times better than the typical human.
 It has superior color vision and the ability to see ultraviolet light.
-And it has a 340-degree field of view, which nearly wraps around behind its heads.
-Excellent vision helps to compensate for the other weaker senses.
+It also has a 340-degree field of view, which nearly wraps around behind its head.

 • The bald eagle will sometimes save energy by stealing the freshly killed prey of another bird.
 This behavior prompted Benjamin Franklin to say that the bald eagle was a bird of “bad moral character.”